Back to school with decorated paper lunch bags

 Sketch out your food on the construction paper.
 Best advice: Keep it simple.

-Stick everything down with a glue stick.
+Then cut out your sketches and stick everything down with a glue stick.

 Don’t have construction paper in all the colors you want?
-No big.
+No biggie.
 We used the same pink paper for the watermelon center, but switched to paint for the rind and marker for the seeds.